-How Public Charter LEAs Allocate
+How Public Charter LEAs Allocate Funding to Their Schools

-DC residents can learn more about public

-charter school budgets and other financial matters through the PCSB's "Transparency Hub."
+The District sends LEAs an advanced quarterly payment in the summer.
+Subsequent payments throughout the school year are adjusted based on audited enrollment numbers collected by the Deputy Mayor for Education.
+Public charter LEAs allocate their funds to their schools.
+Allocation methods vary.
+DC residents can learn more about public charter school budgets and other financial matters through the PCSB's "Transparency Hub."
 Note that public charter LEAs have not been historically subjected to the same data transparency laws as DCPS and other government agencies.
 However, improvements to transparency are on the horizon.
 In 2024, the District will publish reports on DCPS and public charter LEA finances using common reporting metrics.
 This should help policymakers and DC residents better grasp how both sectors compare in leveraging billions of public dollars to educate DC students.